- Names: Painted turtle, Chrysemys picta, Eastern Painted turtle, Southern Painted turtle, Midland Painted turtle, Western Painted turtle

 Painted turtles are relatively easy to care for with the proper setup and diet.
 But they can run into some health issues.

-Intestinal parasites are found naturally in most reptiles, including painted turtles, but they can become a problem if they overpopulate the intestinal tract.
+Intestinal parasites are found naturally in most reptiles, including painted turtles, but they can become a problem for your turtle if they overpopulate the intestinal tract.
 Therefore, annual fecal parasite exams should be performed by your exotics vet.

-Your turtle's beak and nails should be maintained at a good length and may need periodic trimming if they are unable to grind them down in the environment or because there is an underlying health issue causing the excessive growth.
+Your turtle's beak and nails should be maintained at a good length.
+They may need periodic trimming if your turtle is unable to grind them down in their environment or because there is an underlying health issue causing the excessive growth.